Boyfriends Do Not Get Husband Privileges. Period.

 Think of it this way, you’re saving something JUST for him.
 Only he will receive every single one of the privileges and gifts you’ve been holding onto.
 That’s how special he should feel.
 Give him something to look forward to.
 Something to work towards and for.
 Because he’s just your boyfriend right now.
 And he does not and should not be receiving husband privileges, period.

-This article originally appeared at The Odyssey.
+This piece originally appeared at The Odyssey, published with permission.